JasssZhang/cse15l-lab-reports/lab5.md

 ![Image](L5S3.png)

 This shows that the bug is that there is something wrong with the `result` variable.
 They are made to be instance variables instead of local variables in each method.
 This is why the result from the first test case is stored and result from the second one is added based on the previous result.

+For the bash script, the bug is that the run command in the script is not updated correctly to match Windows.

 **Additional Information**